 WHY SHOULD I VISIT ETHIOPIA?

-The top five reasons you should visit Ethiopia
+Here are the top five reasons you should visit Ethiopia:

 - Lalibela and its monolithic churches

 - Bahir Dar and Lake Tana with the Blue Nile Falls, as well as the monasteries on the lake’s islands

 - Omo Valley to discover the Africa of old, of warrior tribes, and pastoralists